 The Enterprise Income Tax Law of the People's Republic of China (the "EIT Law") was promulgated by the Standing Committee of the National People's Congress on March 16, 2007 and became effective on January 1, 2008, and was later amended on February 24, 2017.
 The Implementation Rules of the EIT Law (the "Implementation Rules") were promulgated by the State Council on December 6, 2007 and became effective on January 1, 2008.
 According to the EIT Law and the Implementation Rules, enterprises are divided into resident enterprises and non-resident enterprises.
 Resident enterprises shall pay enterprise income tax on their incomes obtained in and outside the PRC at the rate of 25%.
 Non-resident enterprises setting up institutions in the PRC shall pay enterprise income tax on the incomes obtained by such institutions in and outside the PRC at the rate of 25%.
-Non-resident enterprises with no institutions in the PRC, and non-resident enterprises whose incomes having no substantial connection with their institutions in the PRC, shall pay enterprise income tax on their incomes obtained in the PRC at a reduced rate of 10%.
+Non-resident enterprises whose incomes having no substantial connection with their institutions in the PRC, shall pay enterprise income tax on their incomes having no substantial connection with their institutions in the PRC, shall pay enterprise income tax on their incomes having in the PRC at a reduced rate of 10%.